SC5051 - Youth, Crime and Violence (2023/24)

-This unit will examine historical and current debates on youth crime and violence.
-As well as examining theory, public policy and criminal justice responses to violent offending by young people the module will debate at some of the following topics/issues.
+This module examines historical and current debates on youth crime and violence.
+As well as examining theory, public policy and criminal justice responses to violent offending by young people the module will debate some of the following topics/issues:

-- Youth violence in shifting historical and structural contexts.
-LO2 LO3
+• Youth violence in shifting historical and structural contexts

 Balance of independent study and scheduled teaching activity

 A variety of teaching and learning methods are employed to facilitate the development of subject-specific and transferable skills.
-These include lectures, seminars, workshops, visual material and self-directed student learning.
-Original staff research is used as the point of departure for a range of debates.
-To facilitate the learning process students are provided with a dedicated weblearn platform upon which study resources are located including relevant publications and hyperlinks to relevant web-based resources.
+These include lectures, seminars, workshops, visual material and self-directed learning.
+To facilitate the learning process, you are provided with a dedicated weblearn platform upon which study resources are located.

-LO3.
-Demonstrate an understanding of the different constructions and manifestations of youth crime and violence in the historical context
+3. Demonstrate an understanding of the different constructions and manifestations of youth crime and violence in the historical context.

-LO4.
-Demonstrate critical analysis of criminological approaches to youth crime and violence
+4. Demonstrate critical analysis of criminological approaches to youth crime and violence.